broadinstitute/castnet/README.md

 * Ruby-Throated Hummingbird (Bird)
 * Ivory-Billed Woodpecker (Bird)

 We have two Houses, 3 Feeders, and 6 observations (FeederScan) and 2 birds in the database.
-In this designed, we could build a schema like so:
+In this design, we could build a schema like so:

 ```python
 from datetime import datetime